flofriday/githit/README.md

 # githit
 Find trending git repositories.

-This is in an very early stage, so don't expect anything.
+This is in an very early stage, at the moment the core of the API works, but it is not stable and there is no Frontend yet.

-## Run the script
+## Run the server
 1) Install golang
 2) Run the following:
 ```